Truck Driver Fatigue

 If a truck driver remains on the road without taking appropriate rest or meal breaks, in violation of FMCSA regulations, he or she can be held liable in a civil personal injury or wrongful death lawsuit.
 Falling asleep behind the wheel, or being too tired to focus properly, is a sign of negligence.
 Negligence exists when a driver breaches an owed duty of reasonable care to another road user, such as someone in a car or motorcycle, causing injuries and resulting in damages.

 Besides truck drivers themselves, other parties may be liable for truck accident injuries, including a trucking company, a manufacturer of faulty parts, and any other driver who also acted negligently.
-Trucking companies can be held vicariously liable for their employees’ negligent actions if the negligence occurred within the scope of employment.
+Trucking companies could be held vicariously liable for their employees’ negligent actions if the negligence occurred within the scope of employment.
 For example, if a driver is rushing to make a delivery for his or her employer on time, having skipped a necessary rest break, the employer likely would be held accountable for a resulting accident.
 Victims injured by a fatigued driver may receive compensation for medical expenses, loss of income, diminished earning capacity, and pain and suffering from those found responsible.

 Contact a Compassionate Truck Crash Lawyer in Queens

 Suffering a catastrophic injury or losing a loved one in a truck accident is a devastating experience.
 Queens attorney Marc S. Albert is committed to ensuring that those who have acted wrongly in contributing to a truck crash are brought to justice.
-He fights aggressively on behalf of his clients, offering personalized, compassionate, and zealous legal advocacy throughout the duration of the litigation.
+He fights aggressively on behalf of his clients, offering personalized, compassionate, and zealous legal advocacy throughout the litigation.
 The Law Offices of Marc S. Albert serves car, truck, and motorcycle accident victims across New York City and Long Island from offices in Astoria and Syosset.
 If you need legal guidance in the aftermath of a serious truck accident, contact our office at 855-252-3788 or online to learn more about your rights and options.